 Persistence may exist in the form of data in motion, but no explicit databases or other buffers are used.
 Note that aggregation could be accomplished in the data management layer or by the consuming application.
 This model is useful for real time applications but in practice the PMU data will almost certainly also be stored for other uses as well.
-This is one reason why it is important to consider how to structure communications to support streaming to multiple destination simultaneously.
+This is one reason why it is important to consider how to structure communications to support streaming to multiple destinations simultaneously.
 Consideration of the mix of latency requirements that may apply to any given data stream leads to an architectural systemic issue (and therefore eventually a design requirement) to handle the multi-destination data streaming problem with as little latency as possible, meaning at the communication network level.

-Model 3: Multiple src; mandatory data storage followed by data concentration during usage; Use Case Categories I, II
+13.2.4.3 Model 3: Multiple src; Mandatory Data Storage Followed by Data Concentration during Usage; Use Case Categories I, II